-- Completed Application for Graduate Admission due by December 15 for February admission.
-International students have a separate application procedure.
-Please contact the Office of International Student Services at (626) 812-3055. - A \$45 nonrefundable application fee - Official transcripts from all institutions leading to and awarding the applicant's baccalaureate degree and all postbaccalaureate study (To be considered official, a transcript must come directly from the Office of the Registrar of the school attended to the Graduate Center at Azusa Pacific University.
+- Completed Application for Graduate Admission due by November 15 for February admission.
+An online application is available at the APU website, www.apu.edu (International students have a separate application procedure.
+Please contact the Office of International Student Services at (626) 812-3055 or email iss@apu.edu.) - A \$45 nonrefundable application fee - Official transcripts from all institutions leading to and awarding the applicant's baccalaureate degree and all postbaccalaureate study (To be considered official, a transcript must come directly from the Office of the Registrar of the school attended to the Graduate Center at Azusa Pacific University.
 Students' sealed copies will not be considered official.) - Bachelor's degree from a regionally accredited institution - Applicant must also meet one of the following grade-point average (GPA) requirements: - 1.
-Undergraduate cumulative GPA of 3.0 2.
-Science GPA of 3.0 - 2.
-Science GPA of 5.0 - 3.
+Undergraduate cumulative GPA of 3.0 - 2.
+Science GPA of 3.0 - 3.
 Post-baccalaureate GPA 3.0 - 4.
-Last two years of college GPA of 3.0 - Three recommendation forms from persons well-suited to evaluate qualifications for graduate study and/or physical therapy: One from a registered/licensed physical therapist and two from faculty members familiar with academic work in areas closely related to the proposed field of study or responsible persons wellinformed about relevant work completed by the student.
+Last two years of college GPA of 3.0 - Three recommendation forms from persons well-suited to evaluate qualifications for graduate study and/or physical therapy: one must be from a registered/ licensed physical therapist and two from faculty members familiar with academic work in areas closely related to the proposed field of study or responsible persons well-informed about relevant work completed by the student